swallowcamel/nancywiki/The-root-path.md

     public HomeModule(IRootPathProvider pathProvider)

-**NOTE** For Mono users less than version 4, there is a `StaticConfiguration.
+**NOTE : ** For Mono users less than version 4, there is a `StaticConfiguration.
 AllowFileStreamUploadAsync` property that should be set to false if you are uploading files over 80mb

 [<< Part 13.
 Testing your application](Testing your application) - [Documentation overview](Documentation) - [Part 15.
 Managing static content >>](Managing static content)